Dental Practice Profit Sharing

 First, it helps retention and recruitment.
 A clearly explained profit-sharing program is a tangible benefit that candidates notice.
 It keeps hygienists, assistants and front-desk staff thinking long term, rather than shopping for the next hourly bump.

 Second, it aligns incentives.
-When the team sees which behaviors move the needle, like better production and fewer no-shows, those behaviors become shared objectives.
+When the team sees which behaviours move the needle, like better production and fewer no-shows, those behaviours become shared objectives.

 Third, there are tax advantages when you make retirement contributions for your employees.
-Employer contributions to a profit-sharing plan are generally deductible for the business and the employee only pays income tax later when they withdraw the money in retirement.
+Employer contributions to a dental practice profit-sharing plan are generally deductible for the business, and the employee only pays income tax later when they withdraw the money in retirement.

 Ways to Structure Profit-Sharing in Dental Practices